Putting the pressure on bullies

 But bullying isn’t limited to overt intimidation or harassment.
-As Mulvey explains, it can also take the form of microaggressions, which can easily infect not only an individual peer group but an entire school culture.
+As Mulvey explains, it can also take less subtle forms, which can easily infect not only an individual peer group but an entire school culture.

 Most recently, Mulvey completed a study (along with researchers from the University of London and the University of Kent) on race-based humor among 8th and 10th graders.
 It appeared in the journal Child Development and was inspired by a casual but disconcerting observation.

 “I was an interviewer for a project on CNN that was looking at kids’ cognition about race,” Mulvey says.
 “At the very end we asked the kids, ‘What is it about race that makes people uncomfortable?’ and in some schools, kids just anecdotally talking to me told stories that included racist jokes.
 I was thinking, ‘What are you doing?
 You’re being filmed by CNN right now, and you’re just openly retelling these racist jokes?’”